-Instructional Materialsexpenditures include Classroom Supplies and Equipment, Teacher Supplies, Textbooks and Student Activities budgeted at a per student rate.
-The budgeted amounts assume that the only revenue that the school will receive is FTE, and is therefore consistent with (and exceeds) the amount allocated to instructional materials under the categorical funding formulas used by the State of Florida.
+Instructional Expenses include: expenditures include Classroom Supplies and Equipment, Teacher Supplies, Textbooks and Student Activities budgeted at a per student rate.
+Supplemental instructional materials (CIRP/SIRP and Technology) as per Reading and Math Interventions (ReadingPlus/IXL etc.) The budgeted amounts assume that the only revenue that the school will receive is FTE, and is therefore consistent with (and exceeds) the amount allocated to instructional materials under the categorical funding formulas used by the State of Florida.